 Dr. Warren “abe” Abrahamson

 His commitment to conservation was recognized in 1984 by National Audubon Society’s William Dutcher Award for Outstanding Service to the Audubon Cause at the Regional Level (Mid-Atlantic Region), in 2002 by a Lifetime Achievement Award from the Merrill Linn Land and Waterways Conservancy, and in 2014 by the Science and Conservation Awareness Award from Archbold Biological Station.
 He was honored to present two Pettingill Lectures in 2002 at his alma mater University of Michigan’s Biological Station and two Eminent Ecologist Lectures in 2009 at Michigan State University’s Kellogg Biological Station.

 Abe enjoys travelling and has participated in expeditions to the Andes Mountains, Amazon basin, as well as 3 trips to Ecuador’s Galapagos Islands (1979, 1990, 2008), Peru (including Machu Picchu), and Brazil.
 He has rafted or canoed white-water rivers (Tatshenshini, Alsek, Nahanni, and Wind Rivers) in the Yukon, Northwest Territories, British Columbia, Alaska, the Selway River in Idaho, and 2 trips on the Colorado River in the Grand Canyon of Arizona.
 He co-led the 2008 Bucknell alumni Galapagos Islands trip with his daughter Jill.
 Abe crossed Russia via the Trans-Siberian Railroad in 1993 spending time and presenting a talk at the Russian Academy of Science in Krasnojarsk, Siberia and toured natural areas in Botswana, Namibia, Zimbabwe, South Africa, and New Zealand, in addition to England, Scotland, Hungary, and Switzerland.
-He and his wife Chris have participated in over 20 Road Scholar travel programs.
+He and his wife Chris have participated in 25 Road Scholar travel programs.